nielsvr/comment-approved/readme.txt

 = 1.3.2.1 =
 * Typo fix
-* Compatible with WordPress 4.2.2
+* Tested up to WordPress 4.2.2

 = 1.3.2 =
 * Added option to change the e-mail from headers